 The edge of the lake is normally below the international border until sometime in June.
 Water levels may rise by 30 to 60 cm (1 to 2 ft) or more per day during spring freshet.

 There are interpretive programs offered in this park.
-You can check the information shelters for program schedules or check the schedule posted below.
+You can check the information shelters for program schedules, interpretive programs are offered on weekends from Canada Day through Labour Day.

 Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to the potential for problems with bears and other wildlife.